ironhack-labs/lab-ironbeers/README.md

 Sometimes you would just like to have a very descriptive list of all beers so you could see their type, color, each beer's percentage of alcohol, or which beer is well pared with some food.
 In this lab, you will create a web app where the user will be able to see a list of beers, get random suggestions, and read a very descriptive explanation of each beer.

-"How will we get all of this information?", you might ask.[Well, we will be using an npm package :package: as our data source.
+"How will we get all of this information?", you might ask.
+Well, we will be using an npm package :package: as our data source.

 For this exercise, we will work with the **Beers API**.
 The API enables us to retrieve information about beers, and we can use this data to practice working with Handlebars templates, `layouts`, and `partials`.

-**In this lab, we will also practice making HTTP requests to an external API
+**In this lab, we will also practice making HTTP requests to an external API.**

 ## Requirements